ItsVerday/shader-sketch/docs/guides/getting-started.md

 You just modified the shader-sketch!
 Upon reloading, the square should change color smoothly.
 You see, changing the code inside of the `<fragment-shader>` tag changes what the shader-sketch looks like.
 You can write any valid GLSL code in this tag, and it will show up on the webpage!

 # Next steps
-- If you aren't familiar with GLSL, you should look into
+- If you aren't familiar with GLSL, you should learn it.
+GLSL is essentially a requirement for working with shader-sketch.
 - If you want to know more of the theory about how to create shaders, [The Book of Shaders](https://thebookofshaders.com/) is an amazing website on how to write interestinng shaders.
 It includes techniques that will be very useful to you, working with shader-sketch.